PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 Publ itself also further separates page content (namely entries and images) from templates and static files.
 So if a `.php` file somehow ends up in the content directory, it won't matter at all — Publ just ignores it.
-It will never attempt to run code that's embedded in a content file, as it wouldn't even know *how* to (unless there's a security flaw in the Markdown processor, anyway, but that is incredibly unlikely).
-And Publ doesn't handle arbitrary user uploads anyway (nor is there any plan to ever support this); anything that would be potentially hazardous would have been put there by the site owner.
+It will never attempt to run code that's embedded in a content file, nor does it even even know *how* to.
+And Publ doesn't handle arbitrary user uploads anyway (nor is there any plan to ever support this); anything that would be potentially hazardous would have been put there by some other means.

+If your directory permissions are set wrong, someone can still use someone else's exploited PHP-based site to attack your account and modify Publ's code.

 Publ's design is basically just a fancy way of presenting static files, just like in the early days of the web.
 It just serves up the static files dynamically.
 Or, as I keep on saying, Publ is like a static publishing system, only dynamic.